 - I noticed it had weaker knot strength than some of the alternate options.

-This line from SpiderWire is again a braided line that is available in a wide variety of colors and weights.
-It is very strong but also very smooth with braided lines the strength is to be expected but the smoothness is a welcomed surprise.
+This line from SpiderWire is again a braided line available in a wide variety of colors and weights.
+It is very strong but also very smooth.
+With braided lines the strength is to be expected, but the smoothness is a welcomed surprise.

-The casting process works extremely well with the SpiderWire Stealth line.
+The casting process works exceptionally well with the SpiderWire Stealth line.
 It has a minimal line stretch and is highly sensitive.
 However, as previously mentioned, braided lines often produce weak knot strength.

 - Variety of weights